ghnoob/Another-txt-Editor/README.md

 * Add Spanish language support

 ## Install requeriments
 tkfontchooser
 `pip install tkfontchooser`

 ## Licensing
-Released under public domain.
+This project is released under GNU GPL v3.0.
 See `LICENSE` for details.

 ## About the autor
 **Rodrigo Pietnechuk**